King-Surge/WebSurge---The-Browser/README.md

 I Hope You are Doing Well
-Please Enjoy WWebSurge and Look Out For Updates ~KingSurge
+Please Enjoy WebSurge and Look Out For Updates ~KingSurge

 If you have any suggesstions you can contact me on discord @KingSurge#9182